sbcshop/EncroPi-Software/README.md

 * The funtion of "encryption_sdcard.py" file is to encrypt the data/file in SD card and store that file in SD card

-* ThData_logging_FromPCe function of "gpio_test.py" file is to work with Additional GPIO pins for interfacing extrernal I/o devices
+* The function of "gpio_test.py" file is to work with Additional GPIO pins for interfacing extrernal I/o devices

 * The "sdcard_read_write.py" file is for writing any data/file in SD card and Reading data from it